-Doctors believe that the roots of allergic diseases - eczema, food allergies, and asthma - start in pregnancy.
-Like wet hair in the cold, it’s not because of what a mother eats, or whether she has allergies.
-It seems to be that the immune environment during pregnancy can make a baby more susceptible to allergic disease after they are born.
+Doctors believe that allergic diseases - eczema, food allergies, and asthma - often start in pregnancy.
+The immune environment during pregnancy and mom’s microbiome affect whether a baby develops eczema and food allergies after they are born.

-A mother’s microbiome during pregnancy is a major decider of whether the immune system is working too hard or is properly controlled.
-So a prenatal probiotic that balances the bacteria in mom, and keeps mom’s immune system from being too active, can prevent a baby from ending up with a hyperactive immune system after birth.
+A mother’s microbiome during pregnancy is a major decider of whether the immune system is healthy or working too hard.
+A prenatal probiotic that balances the bacteria in mom, and keeps mom’s immune system from being too active, can prevent a baby from ending up with a hyperactive immune system after birth.

 Given research showing that a baby’s microbiome is directly related to their risk of eczema and food allergies, you won't be surprised to learn that taking a prenatal probiotic can drastically reduce a child’s risk of developing eczema.
 Even better is that this protection has been shown to last for more than 10 years!

 A number of studies over the last 10 years have shown that when moms take a probiotic with lactobacillus rhamnosus at the 3rd trimester of pregnancy and continue it during the first 6 months, babies are 60% less likely to develop eczema.
 What’s even better is that because eczema is often the cause of food allergies, supporting healthy gut development with a prenatal probiotic may stop food allergies before they start.

 There are benefits of the right probiotics extend beyond baby's development.
 There are benefits to mom as well.
 There is a clear link between vaginal health disruption, or vaginosis, and poor pregnancy outcomes.